ayushwing/spark-websocket-chat/README.md

 6. The server will start default on `localhost:4567`.
 Open it in browser and Enjoy! :)

 ## Screenshots of deployed app
-Typically strong in backend code, but could build decent responsive UI (with the help of a tremendous strategic partnership with google:D)
+Somehow (with google and stackoverflow) coded a decent responsive UI (not a FE guy)

 <div align="left">
     <img src="/doc/screenshot/welcome-screen.png" width="50%"</img>